Dr. Sylvia Torti, PhD

-After serving 40 years in higher education and 8 years at Westminster University, President Bethami Dobkin has announced that she will retire at the end of the 2025–2026 academic year.
-The Board of Trustees has partnered with Isaacson, Miller to conduct a national search for Westminster’s 20th president, whom they expect to be named in Spring 2026.
-President Dobkin will continue to serve in her role through the end of the current academic year.
+After serving 40 years in higher education and 8 years at Westminster University, President Bethami Dobkin announced that she will retire at the end of the 2025–26 academic year.
+The Board of Trustees partnered with Isaacson, Miller throughout the year to conduct a national search for Westminster’s 20th president.

 The next president will join Westminster University at a pivotal moment, with the university well-positioned for success.
 This is a remarkable opportunity for an experienced and accomplished leader to build on strong values and coalesce the community around an ambitious, yet realistic, shared vision for the future.
 Westminster’s next president must be an effective leader and manager and address the following key opportunities and challenges: